 - Near the end of Ipsa Scientia Potestas Est Sarah tries to stop Helena from killing Rachel with a sniper rifle, telling her that she needs her help.
 When Helena claims Sarah just wants to use her, Sarah tearfully tells her how she felt after she had shot her.

 Sarah: I thought I killed you.
 I couldn't tell anyone what I lost.
 You came back.
 Please put... put the gun down.

 Helena: You make me cry sestra.

-Sarah telling him about the the other clones, Alison and Cosima, that Cosima is sick, and practical demanding his help because she just feels so overwhelmed by the conspiracy and all that has happened to her.
+- Sarah telling him about the the other clones, Alison and Cosima, that Cosima is sick, and practically demanding his help because she just feels so overwhelmed by the conspiracy and all that has happened to her.